The role of Digital PR

 Creating linkable content

 Unlike traditional print press coverage, once the content for your digital PR campaign is nailed, the potential for your assets to reach far and wide online is enormous.
-Through sharing with the right journalists and influencers, your content has the opportunity to be seen globally and amplified through social media.
+Through sharing with the right journalists your content has the opportunity to be seen globally and amplified through social media.

 The snowball effect